Skip to Content

 Generally speaking, the GSP will not continue growing after the 18th month but may pack a few extra pounds.

-The cognitive development continues and in some puppies, you can notice a sudden onset of stubbornness that’s probably because of their teen phase.
+The cognitive development continues and in some puppies, you can notice a sudden onset of stubbornness, possibly due to their teen phase.

 The psychological development is also completed by the dog’s second birthday.